 YouTube videos are also great because they are free and easily accessible.
 You can use YouTube anywhere and everywhere.
 You can also download videos and playlists (downloadable ones) to listen to even when you don’t have internet.
-Some Korean language learning videos can have extra information which might not be of any use to you, so you can simply skip that or play it on 1.5x or 2x speed.
+Some Korean language learning videos can have extra information which might not be of any use to you, so you can simply skip that or play it at 1.5x or 2x speed.

 11. Use Language Learning Applications

 There are different applications and websites to learn Korean from.
 You can look into those and choose the one that seems the best for you.
 Now you must be wondering, “Wow, it’s a long list, but I don’t have enough time to try all these and choose for myself.”
-We know that it’s a busy world, so we have written here The 5 Best Language Learning Apps in 2021.
+We know that it’s a busy world, so we wrote here The 5 Best Language Learning Apps in 2021.

 We have already done all the hard work to start learning right away.
 We have reviewed all applications for you and even compared each for your convenience.
 For instance, Rosetta Stone Vs. Duolingo, Rosetta Stone Vs. Mondly, LingoDeer Vs. Duolingo, and Drops Vs. Lingvist, and many more blogs for you.
 So feel free to read all these before you choose a good fit for yourself.

-Ling app will be the best option if you want to find all the resources in one place.
-You can try all the apps, but why not try the application which provides all the benefits under one umbrella.
+The Ling app will be the best option if you want to find all the resources in one place.
+You can try all the apps, but why not try the application which provides all the benefits under one umbrella?
 You can learn new words, make sentences, learn grammar rules, learn traditions in each culture, know about each language’s trends and scope, and get excellent feedback from our professionals.

 12. Make Friends With Korean Speakers